disconnectme/disconnect-tracking-protection/descriptions.md

 [Go back to top](#tracker-descriptions-for-fingerprinters-and-cryptominers)

 ## Paypal
-This service has been classified as `Anti-fraud` and `FingerprintingInvasive` for the following reasons:
+This service has been classified as `Content`, `Anti-fraud` and `FingerprintingInvasive` for the following reasons:
 ### Technical Review
 Script: `https://cdn.simility.com/b.js`
 1. Script generates fingerprint by querying various device properties: